 Concurrent with entry into the Collaboration Agreement, the Company entered into the Investment Agreement, whereby the Company was able to borrow up to $15.0 million at a rate of 6% per annum, under one or two notes, with a maturity date of December 31, 2019.
 On February 15, 2017, the Company issued the Novartis Note in the principal amount of $15.0 million pursuant to the Investment Agreement.
 The terms of the Novartis Note allowed the Company to convert the principal and accrued interest into the Company’s common stock at a conversion price equal to 120% of the 20-day trailing average closing price per share of the common stock immediately prior to the conversion date.
 On December 5, 2018, the Company, at its option, converted the entire outstanding principal of $15.0 million and accrued and unpaid interest of the Novartis Note into 2,882,519 shares of the Company’s common stock at a conversion price of $5.77 per share.

 Under the Collaboration Agreement, there were two significant performance obligations: the license and the research and development services, but the license was not distinct from the research and development services as Novartis could not obtain value from the license without the research and development services, which the Company was uniquely able to perform.
 The Company concluded that progress towards completion of the performance obligations related to the Collaboration Agreement was best measured in an amount proportional to the collaboration expenses incurred and the total estimated collaboration expenses.
-The transaction price recognized as revenue under the Collaboration Agreement consists of the upfront payment, option exercise fee, deemed revenue from the premium paid by Novartis under the Investment Agreement and estimated reimbursable research and development costs.
-Certain expenses directly related to execution of the Collaboration Agreement were capitalized as assets on the balance sheet and are being expensed in a manner consistent with the methodology used for recognizing revenue.
+The transaction price recognized as revenue under the Collaboration Agreement consisted of the upfront payment, option exercise fee, deemed revenue from the premium paid by Novartis under the Investment Agreement and estimated reimbursable research and development costs.
+Certain expenses directly related to execution of the Collaboration Agreement were capitalized as assets on the balance sheet and were expensed in a manner consistent with the methodology used for recognizing revenue.
 During the quarter ended June 30, 2019, as a result of the decision to discontinue the development of emricasan, the Company significantly reduced the transaction price and the total estimated reimbursable research and development expenses under the Collaboration Agreement.
 The net effect of these changes resulted in the recognition of a cumulative catch-up in revenue of $4.6 million, which was recorded as a change in estimate during the three months ended June 30, 2019.